letscooee/Example-Flutter-App/README.md

 make conflict of `FirebaseMessagingService` and only one plugin will work.
 3. To Handle this required changes are added on branch.

+#### Branch `permission_uses`

+1. Cooee support Augmented Reality & Location base engagements.
+2. To make it working Cooee's Flutter plugin requires permissions.
+3. To Handle this required changes are added on branch.

 ## Running the App

 To run this project, You will need to do following changes in the repository-